Perpetua / Stools collection

-In our contemporary reality, products are manufactured that exist and disappear constantly on the market, an environment where it is always designed for life, little for death and never for eternity.
+In our contemporary reality, products are produced to constantly exist and disappear on the market, an environment where they are designed for life, little for death and never for eternity.

-Around the 18th century Japanese artisans in search of new textures and properties of cedar wood, understood that burning it increased its durability for up to 80 years, making it a resistant, fireproof and waterproof material.
-This exploration process gave name to the technique called Shou-Sugi-Ban.
+In the 18th century, Japanese artisans, in search of new textures and properties of cedar wood, understood that burning it increased its durability for up to 80 years, making it a resistant, fire-retardant and waterproof material.
+This exploration process gave its name to the technique called Shou-Sugi-Ban.

-From this practice, Perpetua is born, a collection of recycled wood and brass seats, which explores this ancient technique applied to the context of contemporary design.
-Each of these seats is unique, as well as the process that defines it; the fire burns on them to give them a new life.
+From this practice was born Perpetua, a collection of stools made from recycled wood and brass, which explores this ancient technique applied to the context of contemporary design.
+Each of these seats is unique, as is the process that defines it; the fire burns in them towards a new life.

 This exercise wants to reflect on the reuse, durability and consumption of design, rethinking new processes through research and revaluation of traditional techniques, to design products with new values for future scenarios.